-- 1. Meade County Fair is Not a State Qualifying Match.
-This 4-H event is for 4-Hers in the 4-H archery project.
-If you are interested in State Qualify events they are held starting in October get in contact with your county agents. - 2.
-No Broadheads arrows allowed. - 3.
-Arm guard protection is required for all Ages and Classes. - 4.
+- 1. No Broadheads arrows allowed. - 2.
+Arm guard protection is required for all Ages and Classes. - 3.
 Gloves or finger tabs are required for all archers using a finger release.
-Finger protection in the form of gloves or shooting tabs to draw and release the string is required, however they cannot incorporate any device that shall assist the athlete to draw and release the string. - 5.
-A bow string of any number of stands and may be different colors is permitted.
-Draw weight is not to exceed 60 pounds in all classes. - 6.
+Finger protection in the form of gloves or shooting tabs to draw and release the string is required, however they cannot incorporate any device that

+- shall assist the athlete to draw and release the string. - 4.
+A bow string of any number of strands may be different colors.
+Draw weight is not to exceed 60 pounds in all classes. - 5.
 Prescription spectacles, shooting spectacles, and sunglasses may be used.
-None of these may be fitted with micro-hole lenses, or similar devices, nor may be marked in any way that can assist in aiming. - 7.
+None of these may be fitted with micro-hole lenses, or similar devices, nor may be marked in any way that can assist in aiming. - 6.
 All archers are to demonstrate good sportsmanship, respect.
-No disruptive action or talking at the line. - 8.
-All forms of electronic communication is prohibited. - 9.
-Whisker Biscuits are NOT permitted. - 10.
+No disruptive action or talking at the line. - 7.
+All forms of electronic communication are prohibited. - 8.
+Whisker Biscuits are NOT permitted. - 9.
 Know your whistle commands. - 2 whistle blows = to the line and ready, feet straddling the line (arrows are in the quiver) - 1 whistle blow = you may nock and release arrows per end - 3 whistle blows = proceed to scoring line, score targets and remove all arrows - 4+ whistle blows = immediately stop shooting.
-There is an unsafe condition! - 11.
-Neither the arrows nor the target face shall be touched until the value of all the arrows on the target face have been recorded. - 12.
-Shooters must be 8 years old 4-H age. - 13.
-Mandatory: Tto shoot at county fair, exhibitor must show up to two (2) county meetings.
+There is an unsafe condition! - 10.
+Neither the arrows nor the target face shall be touched until the value of all the arrows on the target face have been recorded. - 11.
+Shooters must be 8 years old 4-H age. - 12.
+Mandatory: To shoot at county fair, exhibitors must show up to two (2) county meetings.